Portstewart Strand

-Portstewart Strand is a sandy, two-mile long beach in Portstewart, County Londonderry, Northern Ireland, on the northern Atlantic Ocean coast of the island of NorthernIreland.
+Portstewart Strand is a sandy, two-mile long beach in Portstewart, County Londonderry, Northern Ireland, on the northern Atlantic Ocean coast of the island of Ireland.
 It is situated between the popular seaside resort of Portstewart and the mouth of the River Bann, known as the Barmouth and is one of the top 10 visitor attractions in Northern Ireland.

 Facilities

 It is owned and managed by the National Trust and is a Blue Flag beach in recognition of high standards of beach management and water quality.
 Cars can be brought onto the beach and parked on the strand.
 When the National Trust purchased the beach in 1980, it allowed this long-standing tradition to continue.
 The beach attracts up to 180,000 visitors every year.
 All activities including watersports, are zoned.
 On 28 April 2008, the National Trust opened a new visitor facility at the beach following a £450,000 investment, part-funded through the Northern Ireland Tourist Board.